Table of Contents

 Seam Bowling

 The seam of a cricket ball holds the structure together but it can also be a useful weapon in a quick bowler’s armoury.
-When the ball is delivered, it can move off the pitch at an unusual angle if that ball hits the seam when it lands.
+When the ball is delivered, it can move off the pitch at an unusual angle if the ball hits the seam when it lands.

 This means that the batsman has less time to react because the ball moves off the pitch and not in the air.
 Seam bowling can, therefore, be a very effective tool when it’s used correctly.